 Check what is included and what the campervan is genuinely equipped for.
 A cheaper rate is less attractive if essential features are missing or charged separately.
 Ask about heating, solar, house battery capacity, fridge size, bedding, kitchen gear, insurance options, and whether the van is set up for longer touring rather than just short breaks.

 It is also worth considering where your trip starts and ends.
-For some travelers, pickup support near arrival points makes the first day much easier, especially after a long international flight.
+For some travellers, pickup support near arrival points makes the first day much easier, especially after a long international flight.
 Others care most about a smooth handover and enough time to ask questions before leaving.

 Finally, trust the operator as much as the vehicle spec.
 A carefully maintained campervan with honest guidance is usually a better choice than a newer-looking vehicle backed by vague information and limited support.